Your cart is empty. Let's fix that!

 Folate is the generic term for vitamin B9.
 Folate is a critical nutrient for methylation, a vital process that occurs in every cell of your body.

 Folic acid, methylfolate, folinic acid, and food folate are all forms of folate.
-However, these subtypes of folic acid are not the same.
+However, these subtypes of folate are not the same.

 Folic acid is the form commonly found in multivitamins because it is cheaper and more stable.
 But people with the MTHFR gene variation (up to 60% of people) metabolize folic acid inefficiently or not at all.